-CHANNEL SELECT:

-This switch simply allows you to switch between the two channels (RHYTHM and LEAD) without using the Channel Select Footswitch or, when one is not available.
-To use the footswitch however, the Channel Select switch must be in the (up) RHYTHM position.
+CHANNEL SELECT SWITCH: This switch simply allows you to switch between the two channels (VINTAGE /ORANGE and MODERN RED) without using the CHANNEL SELECT footswitch or, when one is not available.
+To use the footswitch however, the CHANNEL SELECT switch must be in the up (ORANGE) position.